 Mode of Travel

 How much you pack will depend largely on how you plan to travel to your new college home.
 If the only way to get there is by flying, then the amount you pack and move will be determined by the airline's suitcase rules and how much extra you want to pay to bring along additional bags.
 If you're traveling by car, then you'll have a greater range of options.

-Ship dorm room essentials before you move: If you're moving into a college dorm, you'll have to provide your sheets, blankets and some of the furnishings as well.
+If you're moving into a college dorm, you'll have to provide your sheets, blankets, and potentially some of the furnishings.
 Much of the bedding essentials can be packed and shipped before you move.
 Check with the residence to see what they'll provide and if they'll accept packages before you ship them.

-Pack an essentials kit or what I call a survival pack: Tip number one above describes all essentials, that is, those things you'll need for the first few months of your stay.
-This tip is about making sure you have everything you need for your first night or two.
-Don't rely on your luggage to make the trip or that the items you shipped will arrive on time.
-Or even more critical, is the fact that once you arrive on campus, your life will be pretty crazy with campus activities and dorm room socials taking up a lot of your time.
+Create a survival kit that will make sure you have everything you need for your first night or two.
+Don't rely on your luggage or the items you shipped arriving on time.
+Once you arrive on campus, your life will be pretty crazy with campus activities and dorm room socials taking up a lot of your time.
 You may find that there's little time to unpack, never mind collect and sort through the items you shipped ahead of time.
-See this article on what to pack in your survival pack.